Top Digital Marketing Resources

 A Google Business Profile (or Google Maps listing) is imperative, especially for local businesses with a physical location.
 A free listing provides high visibility in Google search results and helps customers easily find information about your business, including your address, phone number, and operating hours.

-Other search engines and map platforms, including those of Bing and Apple, offer similar listings so consider claiming profiles on those platforms as well.
+Other search engines and map platforms, including Bing and Apple, offer similar listings so consider creating profiles on those platforms.
 Once you’ve claimed these listings, keep them well-maintained including any needed updates to your business’s hours and contact information.

 Google Analytics